-(a) The Public Integrity Officer and their office shall operate independently from other city agencies and officials in the performance of duties to ensure impartiality and objectivity in investigations and audits.
-The Public Integrity Officer and their office shall report directly to the Board of Ethics. - (b) It shall be the duty of every Public Servant, contractor and subcontractor and licensee of the city, and every applicant for certification of eligibility for a city contract or program, to cooperate with the Office of Public Integrity in any investigation pursuant to this Article.
+It shall be the duty of every Public Servant, contractor and subcontractor and licensee of the eCity, and every applicant for certification of eligibility for a eCity contract or program, to cooperate with the Office of Public Integrity in any investigation pursuant to this Article.
 Any Public Servant who willfully and without justification or excuse obstructs an investigation of the Public Integrity Officer by withholding documents or testimony is subject to forfeiture of office, discipline, debarment or any other applicable penalty.
-This requirement and associated penalty shall be incorporated into all contracts and subcontracts to the extent necessary to make them effective against such entities or persons. - (c) No person shall retaliate against, punish, or penalize any person or entity for complaining to, cooperating with, or assisting the Public Integrity Officer in the performance of his or her duties.
-Any person that violates this provision shall be subject to a fine outlined in rules and procedures by the Board of Ethics for each violation and any other penalties under applicable law, ordinance, or this Charter.
-The complainant is subject to whistleblower protections as provided by law or regulation. - (d) Subject to any applicable state law, all investigative files of the Office of Public Integrity shall be confidential and shall not be divulged to any person or agency, except to the United States Attorney, the Michigan Attorney General or Oakland County Prosecutor's Office, or as otherwise provided by law, regulation, or this Charter.
+This requirement and associated penalty shall be incorporated into all contracts and subcontracts to the extent necessary to make them effective against such entities or persons.

+No person shall retaliate against, punish or penalize any other person for complaining to, cooperating with or assisting the Public Integrity Officer in the performance of his or her duties.
+Any person who violates this provision shall be subject to a fine of not less than \$300 and not more than \$500 for each violation and any other penalties under applicable law.

+Subject to any applicable state law, all investigative files of the Office of Public Integrity shall be confidential and shall not be divulged to any person or agency, except to the United States Attorney, the Michigan Attorney General or Oakland County Prosecutor's Office, or as otherwise provided in this Charter.